Sony Xperia miro: Hardware

-The device has a TFT scratch resistant capacitive touchscreen display which measures 3.5 inches with a resolution of 320 x 480 pixels at 165 ppi.
+The device has a TFT scratch resistant capacitive touchscreen display which measures 3.5 inches with a resolution of 320 × 480 pixels at 165 ppi.
 It supports multitouch and is capable of displaying 16,777,216 colours with a layer of anti reflective coating.
-The Sony Xperia miro has a 5 megapixel camera featuring an LED flash, auto focus, panorama mode, red-eye reduction, and more.
+The Sony Xperia miro has a 5-megapixel camera featuring an LED flash, auto focus, panorama mode, red-eye reduction, and more.
 It is capable of recording video at 30 frames per second with continuous auto focus, video light and with video stabilization.
-The phone also features a front facing camera with VGA resolution.
-The phone charges it's 1500mAh Li-Ion battery with a micro USB port.
-The phone has an internal memory of 4 GB, which has only 2.2 GB available to the user, a Qualcomm MSM7225A 800 MHz Cortex A-5 processor with 512 MB of RAM and an external microSD/HC card slot that supports up to 32GB.
+The phone also features a front-facing camera with VGA resolution.
+The phone charges its 1500 mAh Li-ion battery with a micro USB port.
+The phone has an internal memory of 4 GB, which has only 2.2 GB available to the user, a Qualcomm MSM7225A 800 MHz Cortex A-5 processor with 512 MB of RAM and an external microSD/HC card slot that supports up to 32 GB.